- School & Community

 On Tuesday 31st January the sixth form early years students from The Thomas Hardye School held a cake sale to raise money for The Dorchester Opportunity Group.
 They raised £425 which will go towards the £40,000 needed to keep this vital group open.

-Last Saturday, one of our talented year 11 Food GCSE students, Nikolas Jones, took part in the District Final of the Rotary Young Chef competition, representing both Thomas Hardye School and Casterbridge Rotary Club.
+Recently, one of our talented year 11 Food GCSE students, Nikolas Jones, took part in the District Final of the Rotary Young Chef competition, representing both Thomas Hardye School and Casterbridge Rotary Club.

 In October, we celebrated ‘National Poetry Day’ with a competition for all year groups to write a poem on the theme of ‘Messages.’
 We had some fantastic entries from every year group in the school, ranging from the funny and modern to the poignant and traditional.